Eqcell/make-xls-model/README.md

 ##Workflow:
 - historic data, equations and control parameters are listed on individual sheets of Excel file (by default - 'data', 'equations' and 'controls')
-- spreadsheet model is placed to 'model' sheet of Excel file
+- spreadsheet model will be placed to 'model' sheet of Excel file
-- 'model' sheet can be generated from 'data', 'equations' and 'controls' sheets (```-M``` key)
+- 'model' sheet is be generated from 'data', 'equations' and 'controls' sheets (```-M``` key)
 - once 'model' sheet is created one can change data, controls and equation solely on this sheet and refresh formulas in cells with  ```-U``` key

 ## Interface